-by David Jayne Direct from the Designers’ Contributing Writer
+by Cheryl DeBartolo Direct from the Designers™’ Contributing Writer

 Don’t Turn Your Yard into an Obstacle Course

 It’s tempting to fill your yard with lots of decorations for the fall holiday.
-While a graveyard or a scarecrow might be a fun attraction for trick-or-treaters, keeping a clear path will help your visitors avoid any unfortunate stumbles or falls.
-You can take steps to illuminate your walkway and entryway with path lights and exterior wall lights.
+While a graveyard or a scarecrow might be a fun attraction for trick-or-treaters, make sure you keep a clear pathway or walkway for visitors to get to your house.
+Illuminating your walkway with path lights will also make sure that your guests avoid any stumbles or falls.

 Forego the Use of Candles

 One of the biggest hazards, particularly on Halloween is the risk of fire.
 Since many Halloween decorations are flammable a tipped over candle or luminary can easily ignite your favorite decorations.

 Instead of using a traditional candle, consider substituting them with flameless candles.
 Flameless candles give you the same effect without the risk of injury.
 You can even use them in your jack-o-lanterns.